-Abbreviations.
 Specialized abbreviations may be used provided they are placed in parentheses after the word(s) at first point of use.
 Do not include a separate Abbreviations list.
-Use SI units, and consult the The ACS Style Guide for lists of SI units and preferred forms of commonly used abbreviations.
+Use SI units and consult the ACS Guide to Scholarly Communication for lists of SI units and preferred forms of commonly used abbreviations.

 References should be numbered in order of appearance in the text, and the corresponding numbers placed at the appropriate locations in the text as superscripted numerals without parenthesis.